graphql/graphql-spec/spec/Section 3 -- Type System.md

 promises to conform to ISO-8601.
 When querying a field of type `Time`, you can then rely on the ability to parse the result with an ISO-8601 parser and use a client-specific primitive for time.
-Another example of a potentially useful custom scalar is `Url`, which serializes as a string, but is guaranteed by the service to be a valid URL.
+Another example of a potentially useful custom scalar is `URL`, which serializes as a string, but is guaranteed by the service to be a valid URL.

 When defining an additional scalar, GraphQL systems should use the